iissms/dublication_removal/README.md

 ## Training embeddings (`scripts/train_question_matcher.py`)

-This script streams question data from the database, builds a token vocabulary, trains a small autoencoder to produce dense embeddings, and saves the result to `data/question_embeddings.json` by default.
+This script streams question data from the database, normalises the LaTeX fragments with the same logic used in the React front-end, converts the result to MathML through MathJax, builds a token vocabulary from the MathML markup, trains a small autoencoder to produce dense embeddings, and saves the result to `data/question_embeddings.json` by default.
 The training loop vectorises questions lazily, so the peak RAM usage stays close to the batch size even on